 2. Cooper’s Rock State Forest

 This 12,713-acre West Virginia State Forest, where about 160 species have been seen, lies predominantly south of I-68 in both Monongalia and Preston Counties.
+Cooper’s Rock SG in designated by the National Audubon Society as an Important Bird Area.
 Note: hunting is permitted in fall.
 Roads past the parking area 0.3 mile south of I-68 are closed in winter; the roads north of I-68 remain open year round.

 It is a prime breeding area for songbirds, including five species of woodpeckers, Eastern Wood-Pewee, Acadian and Great Crested Flycatchers, Eastern Phoebe, Common Raven, Blue-headed and Red-eyed Vireos, Black-capped Chickadee, Winter Wren, Veery, Wood Thrush, Cedar Waxwing, Black-and-white, Black-throated Blue, Black-throated Green, Cerulean, and Hooded Warblers, American Redstart, Ovenbird, Louisiana Waterthrush, Common Yellowthroat, Chipping Sparrow, Scarlet Tanager, Rosebreasted Grosbeak, and Baltimore Oriole.
 Other birds encountered occasionally in season are Ruffed Grouse, Broad-winged Hawk, American Woodcock, Eastern Whip-poor-will, Red-breasted Nuthatch, Brown Creeper, Golden-crowned and Ruby-crowned Kinglets, Dark-eyed Junco, and Purple Finch.
 Many miles of trails wind through upland forest, stream valleys, and Rhododendron and Hemlock patches.
 Best areas for birding are the McCollum Campground road junction and adjoining Clay Run Trail, the Raven Rock Trail, the Roadside Trail crossing of the Henry Clay Furnace Road (for spring and fall migration).
 The cliffs at the Main Overlook and Raven Rock give panoramic views of the Cheat River Canyon and great views of soaring vultures and hawks.